-Activity :: Demonstration : The reaction of acids with carbonates Apparatus and materials:
+The reaction of acids with carbonates

+Apparatus and materials:

-Small amounts of sodium carbonate and calcium carbonate (both in powder form); hydrochloric acid and sulfuric acid; retort stand; two test tubes; two rubber stoppers for the test tubes; a delivery tube; lime water.
+Small amounts of sodium carbonate powder and calcium carbonate powder; hydrochloric acid and sulphuric acid; retort stand; two test tubes; two rubber stoppers for the test tubes; a delivery tube; lime water.
 The demonstration should be set up as shown below.

 - 1. Pour limewater into one of the test tubes and seal with a rubber stopper. - 2.
-Carefully pour a small amount of hydrochloric acid into the remaining test tube. - 3.
+Carefully pour a small amount of hydrochloric acid into the other test tube. - 3.
 Add a small amount of sodium carbonate to the acid and seal the test tube with the rubber stopper. - 4.
 Connect the two test tubes with a delivery tube. - 5.
 Observe what happens to the colour of the limewater. - 6.
-Repeat the above steps, this time using sulfuric acid and calcium carbonate.
+Repeat the above steps, this time using sulphuric acid and calcium carbonate.